knpuniversity/symfony4/sfcasts/upgrade-sf5/our-deprecations.md

 ## Controller to AbstractController

 Let's go find this: `src/Controller/CommentAdminController.php`.
-Very simply, change `extends Controller` to `extends AbstractController`.
+Very simply: change `extends Controller` to `extends AbstractController`.
 I'll also remove the old `use` statement.

-These two base-classes work *almost* identically.
-The only difference is that, once you use `AbstractController`, you can't use `$this->get()` or `$this->container->get()` to fetch services from by their id... which is an older way to fetch services anyways.
+These two base-classes work *almost* the same.
+The only difference is that, once you use `AbstractController`, you can't use `$this->get()` or `$this->container->get()` to fetch services by their id.

 ## Mailer: NamedAddress to Address

 Ok!
 Another deprecation down and the homepage is *once* again not triggering any deprecated code.
-Let's surf around and see if we notice any other deprecations... how about try the registration page: `SymfonyNerd@example.com`, any password, agree to the terms and... woh!
+Let's surf around and see if we notice any other deprecations... how about the registration page: `SymfonyNerd@example.com`, any password, agree to the terms and... woh!
 That's not a deprecation... that's a huge error!

 In theory, you should *never* get an error after a "minor" version upgrade - like Symfony 4.3 to 4.4.
-But this is coming from Symfony's and Mime component, which is part of Mailer.
+But this is coming from Symfony's Mime component, which is part of Mailer.
 And because Mailer was experimental until Symfony 4.4 there *were* some breaking changes from 4.3 to 4.4.
-We saw this change mentioned earlier when we looked at the Mailer CHANGELOG.
+We saw this one mentioned earlier when we looked at the Mailer CHANGELOG.
 Basically, `NamedAddress` is now called `Address`.
-Simple!

 Where do we use `NamedAddress`?
 Let's find out!
-At your terminal, my favorite way is to run:
+At your terminal, my favorite way to find out is to run:

 ```terminal
 git grep NamedAddress